 Half of all depressed patients are not correctly diagnosed by their medical providers.
 This makes it vitally important to screen for, identify, and follow through with suitable treatments.
 This is particularly true in the active duty and veteran military community.

-Veterans and military personnel that suffer from co-occurring substance use and mental health disorders also frequently have other problems such as sleep issues.
-In fact, suffering from a mental health or substance use disorder that caused a veteran or military personnel to develop sleep issues, may lead to behaviors that cause such individuals to develop a co-occurring disorder in the first place.
-This is primarily because mental health disorders often cause sleep problems (difficulty falling asleep or waking up during the night).
+Veterans and military personnel that suffer from co-occurring substance use and mental health disorders also frequently have other problems, such as sleep issues.
+In fact, suffering from a mental health or substance use disorder that caused a veteran or military personnel to develop sleep issues may lead to behaviors that cause such individuals to develop a co-occurring disorder in the first place.
+This is primarily because mental health disorders often cause sleep problems and exacerbate negative mental chatter (difficulty falling asleep or waking up during the night).

 Trauma-focused psychotherapies have been found to be highly effective.
 These therapies use different methods to help people deal with their traumatic experiences.
-Some of the therapies that best treat trauma amongst veterans include:
+Some of the therapies that best treat trauma among veterans include:

 Forms of psychotherapy that are particularly useful when treating MDD include: